5l1v3r1/Sonarr-wiki/Health-Checks.md

 This page contains a list of health checks errors.
-These health checks are periodically performed performed by drone and on certain events.
+These health checks are periodically performed performed by Sonarr and on certain events.
 The resulting warnings and errors are listed here to give advice on how to resolve them.

 ### System warnings ###

 #### Mono version is less than 3.2, upgrade for improved stability ####

-NzbDrone is written in .Net and requires Mono to run.
+Sonarr is written in .Net and requires Mono to run.
 Versions of 3.2 and above resolved various stability issues we experienced in the past.
 Updating to at least version 3.2 is therefore highly recommended.

 #### New update is available ####